allbertuu/netflixclone/README.md

 - Improvement of my thinking logic in building the website structure right at the beginning of the entire building process
 #### JavaScript
 - Handle scroll event
-- Controling the list of movies with user clicks
+- Controlling the list of movies when the user clicks on both side arrows
 #### React.js
 - Using map loop for create dynamic elements
 - Components with conditional styles